 Recently I’ve been leading Zoomly’s ‘How to develop your leadership style’ workshop quite a lot for different clients.
+It’s reminded me that this exercise is great for leaders – whether you’re an aspiring leader or already there.
 One of the first tasks participants work on in is to consider the leaders who’ve inspired them.

 Time and again I observe teams discussing this somewhat hesitantly at first, but soon the tempo shifts to an inspirational sharing session.
 Later, people often remark on how this activity got them thinking about what they can do differently or better – so I thought I’d adapt this for sharing with blog readers.